buildkite/iam-ssh-agent/README.md

 Once you have [added the keys](#adding-keys) to the parameter store, you can grant access to those keys to IAM entities.

-Use the AWS CLI look up the Unique ID for the IAM entity, these are not exposed in the AWS Console, for roles use `get-role` and copy the `RoleId`:
+Use the AWS CLI look up the Unique ID for the IAM entity to be granted access.
+These are not exposed in the AWS Console, for roles use `get-role` and copy the `RoleId`:

 ```
 aws iam get-role --role-name MyRole